abinghamwalker/gdpr_tool_make/README.md

 ## Points to note that due to time constraints more features will be added

 1. I would like to add the functionality that the lambda will run automatically whenever a file is added to S3
-1. I would like to add the functionality that an email is sent to confirm that this process has occurrded.
+2. I would like to add the functionality that an email is sent to confirm that this process has occurrded.
+3. I would like to increase the coverage of the obfuscator_lambda.py